AtlasEngineCa/WorldSeedEntityEngine/README.md

 Q: Why are my bones positioned incorrectly in minecraft?\
 A: Entities used for bones will be placed at the pivot point of the bone in blockbench.
 To fix this, move the pivot point closer to the bone

 Q: Why are my hitboxes in the wrong place?\
 A: Slime entities for hitboxes are placed at the bone pivot point, not the block location.

+Q: Why is my model not working?\
+A: Make sure you have the type set to `Bedrock Model` in blockbench

 <p align="right">(<a href="#top">back to top</a>)</p>